robmuh/robmuh.github.com/_posts/2015-01-22-no-one-uses-idle.markdown

 Notepad++, Sublime, Atom, Brackets, even Eclipse if you are that much of a masochist.
 You don't lose Tk just for not using IDLE.

+[We cover Tkinter with PyGame, Kivy, and GTK in Python-2 near the end to survey all the graphics capabilities of Python for app development and data visualization.]

 ## You don't have time to waste

 Educators that teach students using Python IDLE are actually slowing